Thinking About LLL Leadership?

 Might there come a time when you would meet the LLLI Prerequisites to Applying for Leadership?
 Perhaps you could delay making your application until a later date.

 LLL recognises that women in your position have a great deal to offer other breastfeeding women.
-The success of an LLL Group is based on mother-to-mother support.
+LLL Groups are organized on the basis of mother-to-mother support.
 We hope you will stay involved in your local LLL Group and know that we value the contribution you make.

 I don’t think LLL leadership is for me, but I still want to help breastfeeding mothers.

 You can still be a tremendous support by being active in your LLL Group perhaps by: